YouTube CEO asks creators to ‘take action’ against EU copyright law

 Wojcicki mentioned that Google, which owns YouTube, has already built software called ContentID, which seeks to identify videos with copyrighted material.

-The proposed legislation comes as YouTube, which was bought by Google in 2006, is already facing other challenges like misinformation, objectionable content aimed at minors and election meddling.
+The proposed legislation comes as YouTube, which was bought by Google in 2006, is already facing other challenges like misinformation, objectionable content aimed at minors and election interference.

 "We used to have to argue we're important, we're relevant," she said.
 "The world changed really quickly [to] we do believe you, you do have a lot of views.
 Now what are you going to do with that" and how will you act responsibly with that power?"